python/mypy/docs/source/common_issues.rst

         x: int = 'abc'  # Unreachable -- no error

-It's easy to see that any statement after ``return`` is unreachable, and hence mypy will not complain about the mis-typed code below it.
+It's easy to see that any statement after ``return`` is unreachable, and hence mypy will not complain about the mistyped code below it.
 For a more subtle example, consider this code:

 .. code-block:: python